ratepay/shopware5-module/README.md

 ## Changelog

 ### Version 5.3.14 - Released 2020-01-15
+* RATEPLUG-19: birthday input: also allow whitespaces instead of zeros
 * RATEPLUG-24: add support for different stores/subshops
 * RATEPLUG-28: fix double click on "order now"-button
 * RATEPLUG-67: set phone number as not required field and apply static phonenumber if no phone number is provided